 Go through this passage and put the word “faith” in quotation marks: “What good is it, my brothers and sisters, if someone claims to have 'faith' but has no deeds?
 Can such ‘faith’ save them?”
 “Show me your ‘faith’ without deeds, and I will show you my faith by my deeds.”

-To my humble understanding, it seems pretty clear that the faith that James describes here is the “faith” of demons.
+To my humble understanding, the definitive point is that the "faith" that James describes here is the “faith” of demons.
 Demons aren't atheists: They know quite well that there’s a God, the same God whom they used to worship and who threw them out of Heaven.
 They have no personal doubts about his existence, his power, his holiness, etc. But theirs is just acknowledgement of a set of truths.
 In no way does their faith lead to submitting to him.
 They live in rebellion against him and fight against his interests at every opportunity.

 That’s the solution to the supposed quandary.
-The standard explanation of this passage (put forth by multiple Protestant teachers over the centuries) is that we’re saved by faith alone, but not by a faith that stays alone.
+The standard explanation of this passage (put forth by multiple Protestant teachers over the centuries) is that we’re saved by faith alone, but true, saving faith will not stay alone.
 If someone claims to believe in Jesus, and there’s no desire to serve and to please his Lord and Savior, then James would say that that guy’s faith is not true saving faith: His exact descriptions of it would be "dead" and "useless."
 Our alleged believer might have acknowledged a set of facts (like demons would, at least amongst themselves), but he hasn’t submitted his heart to the Lord.
 Or to put it another way, if you have true saving faith in Christ, it will make a difference in your life.
 It will make a change in the way you think, the way you speak, and the way you act.
 If you interpret it this way, then James syncs perfectly with Paul.